mythographica/typologica/README.md

 # Pros & Cons

 This library is a simple explanation of how everything works.
 It is very small, and we may rely on it for better understanding of JavaScript structures, especially `Object`'s derived structures.
 And, for sure, if we will use this understanding in a combination with other libraries, which does not provide the same level of abstraction in mind, we might fail.
-Or, from other side we might win with distinguished explanation where do they fail.
+Or, from other side we might win with distinguished explanation where they fail.